ericjanto/notes-publisher/content/notes/iaml-lecture.md

       - E.g. the stock price of a company tomorrow
   - Don't have classes anymore, which comes with 2 difficulties:
     1. How do you do precitions once you've sorted the data?
-    2. HOw do yo define entropy now that yuo don't have classes?
+    2. How do you define entropy now that yuo don't have classes?
   - INstead of trying to maximise the entropy, or the gain, we try to find subsets such taht each subset has *the smallest variance of whatever it is you're trying to predict*
     - More on this in a few lectures time
 - Pros and cons of decision trees